atishdixit16/atishdixit16.github.io/content/post/getting-started/index.md

 print('hello')
 ``` -->

+### Tales from the PhD Trenches

+#### Atish Dixit
+#### Dec 13, 2022  |  2 min read
+*Image credit: LMU*

-So, you've decided to take the plunge into the academic abyss, aka a PhD.
-Buckle up, buttercup, because you're in for a ride wilder than a rollercoaster designed by a mad scientist.
-As a survivor of this academic odyssey, let me sprinkle some wisdom, humor, and a sprinkle of memes on what to do and what not to do:
+So, you’ve decided to plunge into the depths of academia, embarking on that wild journey known as a PhD.
+Fasten your seatbelt, because you’re in for an experience crazier than a rollercoaster engineered by a physicist with a penchant for practical jokes.
+As a fellow traveler who has navigated the highs, lows, and occasional existential crises of PhD life, let me share some insights, wisdom, and a dash of humor to help you along the way.

 **Do:** Make friends with your peers.
-They're your lifeline, your sanity saviors, and your partners in crime for all those midnight coffee runs.
+They’re your lifeline, your sanity saviors, and your partners in crime for those midnight coffee runs.
+In the grand experiment of life, a little camaraderie goes a long way.

-**Don't:** Compare yourself to others.
-Remember, everyone's journey is as unique as a unicorn in a sea of horses.
-Embrace your quirks and progress at your own pace.
+**Don’t:** Compare yourself to others.
+Every PhD journey is unique, like the intricate paths of particles in a quantum field.
+Embrace your own quirks and progress at your own pace.
+After all, the beauty of science lies in its diversity.

 **Do:** Take breaks.
 Burnout is real, folks.
-Step away from the lab, put down that thesis, and treat yourself to some Netflix therapy or a spontaneous dance party in your pajamas.
+Step away from the lab, put down that thesis, and indulge in some Netflix therapy or a spontaneous dance party in your pajamas.
+Even Einstein needed to play the violin now and then.

-**Don't:** Procrastinate.
-Sure, binge-watching cat videos seems tempting, but remember, deadlines have a habit of sneaking up on you faster than you can say "PhD procrastination level: expert."
+**Don’t:** Procrastinate.
+Sure, binge-watching cat videos is tempting, but remember, deadlines have a nasty habit of sneaking up on you faster than you can say “PhD procrastination level: expert.”
+Stay on top of your work, and you'll avoid unnecessary panic.

 **Do:** Embrace failure.
-It's not the end of the world; it's just another data point in your grand experiment called life.
+In science, failure isn’t the end—it’s just another data point in your grand experiment.
 Laugh it off, learn from it, and then come back swinging like a scholarly ninja.
+Remember, even the greatest discoveries often start with mistakes.

-**Don't:** Forget to celebrate the small victories.
-From that elusive breakthrough in your research to surviving another day without setting the lab on fire, every achievement deserves a victory dance.
+**Don’t:** Forget to celebrate the small victories.
+Whether it’s that elusive breakthrough in your research or simply surviving another day without setting the lab on fire, every achievement deserves a victory dance.
+Savor those moments—they're the fuel that keeps you going.

-So, future PhD warriors, arm yourselves with humor, resilience, and a never-ending supply of coffee.
-And remember, in the end, it's not just about surviving the PhD—it's about thriving amidst the chaos.
-You've got this! 🚀 #PhDLife
+So, future PhD warriors, equip yourselves with humor, resilience, and an endless supply of coffee.
+Remember, it’s not just about surviving the PhD—it’s about thriving amidst the chaos.
+You’ve got this! 🚀 #PhDLife

 <!-- ## Overview